 Reading the books of the biblical prophets is challenging.
 They’re written in ancient Hebrew poetry and narrative style, which is really different from modern poetry or narrative.
 Also, these books assume that the reader has a fairly good understanding of the final two centuries that led up to the tragic end of the Israelite kingdoms.
-Now, if you’ve been tracking with the story so far, reading from Genesis through 2 Kings, you have an advantage because you can place the biblical prophets into the story you just finished reading.
-2 Kings 17-25 just narrated the downfall of the northern kingdom of Israel to the Assyrians in 722 B.C., followed by the demise of the southern kingdom of Judah to the Babylonians in 586 B.C.
+If you’ve been tracking with the story so far, reading from Genesis through 2 Kings, you have an advantage because you can place the biblical prophets into the story you just finished reading.
+Second Kings 17-25 just narrated the downfall of the northern kingdom of Israel to the Assyrians in 722 B.C., followed by the demise of the southern kingdom of Judah to the Babylonians in 586 B.C.

-As you turn to the book of Isaiah, the introduction (Isa 1:1) explicitly time-warps you back 150 years, to the decade before the Assyrian invasion of the northern kingdom.
+As you turn to the book of Isaiah, the introduction (Isaiah 1:1) explicitly time-warps you back 150 years, to the decade before the Assyrian invasion of the northern kingdom.
 Isaiah lives in Jerusalem, in southern Judah, and can see the gathering Assyrian storm on the horizon.
 He’s convinced that the northern kingdom of Israel is done for, but he still has hope that things could turn out differently for Judah and the family of David ruling in Jerusalem.

 Remember the divine blessing